DOGG-DAO/icedogg/readme.md

 # DOGSHIT (Dogg wrapped shitcoin)

-DWS is a fork of Woofy from YFI.
+DOGSHIT is a fork of Woofy from YFI.

+Inspired by Banteg, It was created during the DOGG DAO Hack-a-thon in order to train non-technical dogs how to launch a smart contract with real value.
 It is intended to be forked many times in order to create a fleet of fun furry shitcoins that have some underlying value.

+DOGSHIT is a 1/1000 WBNB microcoin forked from Woofy.
+An additional 1% tax on every token transfer has been added to DOGSHIT and will be included in all forks belonging to the DAO.
+This tax is sent to the multisig of the Council of Guard Dogs.
+The Guard Dogs will sell all DOGG coins at frequent intervals for DOGE and BTC.
+At the end of each month, all coins will be donated to Dog related charities who accept DOGE.
+We already have found one in Chicago.

+It is our hope that if any of our tokens experience real trade volume, a community and proper governance structure will form to focus this giving in other directions, and we look forward to handing over the keys as soon as such a community exists.

+You can learn more about our purpose and origins by reading [The DOGG Manifesto](https://app.gitbook.com/@dogg-dao/s/dogg-dao/the-dogg-manifesto-1) and you can join our lively and fun community on [Discord](https://discord.gg/8m5VEDZ5vY)

 To fork: